Constrained Polynomial Likelihood: Applications

 \subsection{Density expansions}

-As a natural application and as a continuation of Section \ref{sec:rkhspzn}, we investigate here approximations of an unknown distribution $q$ given moments $\mu _q :=(\int _D \tau _mdq)$, with the difference that we allow for $m\leq n$ (rather than $m=n$ as in Section \ref{sec:rkhspzn}).
-We denote the optimal $n-$order polynomial likelihood expansion with moment constraints up to order $m$ by $\xi ^{(m)}_{n(m)}$ or more concisely $\xi ^{(m)}_{n}$, where $n$ is chosen sufficiently high according to Assumption \ref{ass:feasible}.
-We begin by showing that $\xi ^{(m)}_n$ converges in $L^{2}_z$ to its unknown counterpart $dq/dz$.
-For this asymptotic analysis we need a technical assumption.\footnote{It is important to keep in mind that for fixed $n$ the framework from Sections \ref{sec:rkhspzn} and \ref{sec:genprob} is applicable also to distributions with finite moments, but no moment-generating function, like the log-normal distribution.
-For the asymptotic analysis, only $z$ with a moment-generating function are permissible.} \begin{assumption}[Polynomial basis] The ring of polynomials $\reals[\bm t]$ is a basis of $L^2_z$. \end{assumption} Assumption \ref{ass:basis} is justified in particular for compact state spaces, as well as unbounded state spaces with the tails of $z$ decaying sufficiently quickly \citep{filipovicmayerhoferschneider13}.
+As a natural application and as a continuation of Section \ref{sec:rkhspzn}, we investigate here approximations of an unknown distribution $\QQ$ given moments $\mu _\QQ :=\int _D \tau _md\QQ$, where we allow for $m\leq n$ (rather than $m=n$ as in Section \ref{sec:rkhspzn}).
+To indicate the dependence of $\xi_n$ on the number of monomials spanning $K$, we denote the optimal $n-$order polynomial likelihood expansion with moment constraints up to order $m$ by $\xi ^{(m)}_{n(m)}$ or more concisely $\xi ^{(m)}_{n}$, where $n$ is chosen sufficiently high according to Assumption \ref{ass:feasible}.
+We begin by showing that $\xi ^{(m)}_n$ converges in $L^{2}_\PP$ to its unknown counterpart $\frac{d\QQ}{d\PP}$.
+For this asymptotic analysis formulated with population moments, we need a technical assumption.\footnote{It is important to keep in mind that for fixed $n$ the framework from Sections \ref{sec:rkhspzn} and \ref{sec:genprob} is applicable also to distributions with finite moments, but no moment-generating function, like the log-normal distribution.
+However, for the asymptotic analysis on the polynomial dimension $n$ as shown in this section, only $\PP$ random variables with a moment-generating function are permissible.} \begin{assumption}[Polynomial basis] The ring of polynomials $\reals[t]$ is a basis of $L^{2}_\PP$. \end{assumption} Assumption \ref{ass:basis} is justified in particular for compact state spaces, as well as unbounded state spaces with the tails of $p$ decaying sufficiently quickly \citep{filipovicmayerhoferschneider13}.